chibisnorlax/acnhfaq/faq/island-life/gardening/g-others.md

 ## Vines
 ### What are vines?
-Vines are another plant added in version 2.0.
+Vines are another plant added in `Ver.
+2.0.0`.
 They grow on cliffs and allow you to climb up and down like ladders, and are used in some DIY recipes.
-They can be found on certain Kapp'n islands as well as the Happy Home Paradise DLC island.
+They can be found on certain Kapp'n islands as well as the main Paradise Planning island.
 There are no growth stages for vines.

 For more details on vines, see: <https://bigfootmg.github.io/ACNH-Plant-Guide/Extras.html#Moss>